Articles · · 5 min read

 There is nothing to prepare you for the first time you find out your boss has been fired.

-About 15 minutes after arriving to the office, I got an email from my boss’ boss stating there was a meeting in 30 minutes in the conference room.
+Some years ago, about 15 minutes after arriving to the office, I got an email from my boss’ boss stating there was a meeting in 30 minutes in the conference room.
 Attendance was required and everyone on my team was invited.
 Those 30 minutes were some of the most anxiety inducing minutes I’ve ever had as a working professional.
-My mind began racing.

 Those 30 minutes went by both incredibly fast and slow at the same time.
 We all packed into a room clearly not meant to seat as many people as had been invited.
 It was quiet.
 No one was talking.
 Few were looking at each other in the eye.
 About 5 minutes after I arrived, my boss’ boss arrived.
 Everyone was looking at them and holding their breath.